curegit/line-sticker-downloader/README.md

 ## Install

-Download zip and extract to any web directory
+Download zip and extract to any web directory (Personal server recommended)

 ## Usage